elyra-ai/examples/pipelines/hello_world/README.md

 ### Prerequisites

-- JupyterLab 2.x with the Elyra extension v1.1 (or newer) installed
+- JupyterLab 2.x with the Elyra extension v1.1 (or newer) installed.
+Refer to the Elyra repository for [deployment options](https://github.com/elyra-ai/elyra#try-elyra).

 ### Setup